Mexican Salsa Bread

 • 1 cup whole wheat flour, fluffed to aerate before measuring or 125g

-• 1 cup grains and seeds (I use about 1/2 cup pepitas;1/4 cup rolled oats: plus 1/4 cup either/both white and black seeds plus either/both ground and whole flax)
+• 1 cup grains and seeds (I use about 1/2 cup pepitas;1/4 cup rolled oats: plus 1/4 cup either/both white and black sesame seeds plus either/both ground and whole flax)

 • 1 tablespoon dried cilantro